aai-research-lab/aai-research-lab.github.io/_news/announcement_2.md

 related_posts: false
 ---

 A.A.
 Research Lab opens at California State University Dominguez Hills with Dr. Aina as the Lead Scientist.
-Dr. Aina officially starts as Assistant Professor in the Department of Physics.